dan-v/rattlesnakeos-stack/README.md

       --repo-patches string       an advanced option that allows you to specify a git repo with patches to apply to AOSP build tree. see https://github.com/RattlesnakeOS/community_patches for more details.
       --repo-prebuilts string     an advanced option that allows you to specify a git repo with prebuilt APKs. see https://github.com/RattlesnakeOS/example_prebuilts for more details.
       --schedule string           cron expression that defines when to kick off builds. note: if you give invalid expression it will fail to deploy stack. see: https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/ScheduledEvents.html#CronExpressions (default "rate(14 days)")
-      --skip-chromium             if you want to avoid doing chromium builds (still need the initial build though) for a period of time you can enable this
       --skip-price string         skip requesting ec2 spot instance if price is above this value to begin with. (default "0.68")
       --ssh-key string            aws ssh key to add to ec2 spot instances. this is optional but is useful for debugging build issues on the instance.
       --version                   version for rattlesnakeos-stack